MWFudan/MolStruFitting/README.md

 ### Dependencies

-* Python 3 with numpy, scipy, tqdm package.
+* Python 3 with numpy, scipy, tqdm package
 * Tested in Win11 and Ubuntu20

 ### Installing